 - Students will integrate faith/values and ethics in their leadership of educational institutions.

-- All courses (except residency courses) delivered completely online using best practices in internet technology, instructional design, and adult learning.
+- Courses delivered online using best practices in internet technology, instructional design, and adult learning.

-- Residencies offered HyFlex (students choose online or on the Bethel University campus during each of the three years of the program focused on professional growth, collaboration, and coursework.
+- Residencies offered HyFlex (students choose online or on the Bethel University campus) during each of the three years of the program focused on professional growth, collaboration, and coursework.